UKRI Future Leaders Fellowships (FLF)

 Applicants are expected to hold a doctorate (PhD) by the start date of the fellowship or to be able to demonstrate equivalent research/innovation experience and/or training.

 Applicants who have already achieved research/innovation independence (e.g. by securing funding aimed at this career stage, or by already managing their own significant programme of work within a business) will not be competitive.
+Senior academics and innovators are not permitted to apply.

 It is expected that fellows’ full working time will be committed to these fellowships from the start of the award.